-Calm turquoise water, white sandy beaches, homemade ice cream, and a quaint beach town are just a few of the things you’ll find on Anna Maria Island, a 7-mile island south of Tampa.
+Calm turquoise water, white sandy beaches, and a quaint beach town are just a few of the things you’ll find on Anna Maria Island, a 7-mile island south of Tampa.
 If you’ve ever dreamed of finding a less-crowded and tourist-trap-free Clearwater beach, Anna Maria Island just might be your paradise.

 After an hour drive from Tampa, expect to be rewarded with beautiful sunsets, all the island cocktails you can dream of, and plenty of dining options to please foodies and beach bar lovers alike.

 You won’t find any high-rise hotels or condo complexes so typical of Florida’s more popular beaches, and that’s one thing to love about this little island.

 If you want to go the hotel route, book a few nights at the Silver Surf Gulf Beach Resort.
 While the property isn’t oceanfront, it’s located right across the street from the beach and boasts a private strip of sand complete with beach loungers for guests.
 The central location makes it convenient to explore the island in either direction, and several notable eateries are within walking distance.
 This is my go-to for shorter stays.

 The best way to immerse yourself into island life is by staying at one of the many available beach rentals.
 Most rental properties are located in the wider north end, which is notably more residential, but boasts the best shopping on the island.
 Bradenton Beach and Holmes Beach are other alternatives with shopping and dining districts of their own.
 Anna Maria Paradise and Island Real Estate have dozens of listings to peruse.

 The main draw of Anna Maria Island is of course the beach.
 It’s the ideal place to soak up the sun, lounge in the clear, calm gulf waters, watch dolphins frolic and enjoy a beachfront bite.